-In this webinar, Shawn Griffin, MD, President and CEO of URAC and Melanie Prince, MSN, President of the Case Management Society of America, discuss what case management success looks like, how case managers continue to play a role in patient care, how technology assists CM activities, and how accreditations and certifications play a role in ensuring professionalism and high quality.
+In this webinar, Karen Watts, MPA, MBA, PhD, URAC Vice President, Accreditation and Client Services and Melanie Prince, MSN, President of the Case Management Society of America, discuss what case management success looks like, how case managers continue to play a role in patient care, how technology assists CM activities, and how accreditations and certifications play a role in ensuring professionalism and high quality.

 Melanie Prince, MSN, BSN, RN, NE-BC, CCM, FAAN,